What is Breast Implant-Associated Anaplastic Large Cell Lymphoma (BIA-ALCL)?

 - Allergan textured implants have been recalled as they have an unacceptably high rate of BIA-ALCL.
 The FDA is not recommending removal at this time.
 However, even if you are not having symptoms, you may want to consider removing your implants (and capsules) to minimize your risk in the future.
 Schedule a consult with a surgeon you trust.

 - All textured implants have some risk of this malignancy.
 The FDA is not recommending removal at this time.
 However, even if you are not having symptoms, you may want to consider removing your implants (and capsules) to minimize your risk in the future.
 Schedule a consult with a surgeon you trust.

 If you don’t know what kind of implants you have:

 - If you are a patient of Dr. Spies, Call (480-890-0600) or email the office at firstname.lastname@example.org.
 We will do everything we can to help you determine your implant type.

-- For legal reasons, your medical records are retained for 7 years and then often stored or even destroyed.
+- For legal reasons, your medical records are retained for seven years and then often stored or even destroyed.
 Most practices will do everything that we can to help identify your implants.

-We truly hope that this has been informative and helpful.
-We are here to answer questions and assist in any way that we can.
+We genuinely hope that this has been informative and helpful.
+We are here to answer questions and assist in any way we can.